 This is very important, and you’ll generally see quantities enumerated on a label as a certain billion or trillion CFU.
 Each probiotic is associated with an effective dosage, and this dosage is arrived at through clinical study.

 So you’ve taken some live bacteria in the right amounts.
 But are they actually doing anything for you?
 To satisfy the definition of a probiotic, the live cultures must demonstrate a proven health benefit.
-This means each specific strain (not just the species—learn why strain specificity is important) must have been clinically studied and shown to be beneficial.
+This means each specific strain (not just the species) must have been clinically studied and shown to be beneficial.

 That’s you!
 (Or your mom, or a dog, or a colony of honeybees, or whoever the probiotic is intended for.)

 Can’t I just eat kimchi?
 Or drink kombucha?

 Well, scientifically speaking, neither of those things qualify as a probiotic.
 Just because something contains live microorganisms, doesn’t mean it satisfies the definition.
 You might have ingested some bacteria, but do you know which strains?
 In what quantities?
 Have they survived the acidic journey through your digestive system and landed in your colon?
 Have those strains been studied, in those quantities, to actually do something in your body?

 This is, of course, not to say that you shouldn’t eat or drink fermented things.
 Many fermented foods and beverages are extremely nutritious, not to mention very tasty, additions to your daily diet (though we do suggest keeping an eye out for excessive sugar content—as many commercial products like yogurts and beverages are sweetened with added sugars).
 The distinction is that they are not necessarily reliable sources of beneficial, effective bacteria.

 I don’t have any digestive issues, so why should I take a probiotic?